 Computer Assisted Rehabilitation Environment (CAREN) is a platform that enables a variety of post-trauma patients to rebuild muscle strength and allows for balance and stability restoration.

 This project utilizes virtual reality applications with actual time results evaluation.

 Meticulous assessment and quantitative measurements maintain a safe and efficient environment for full-on resultful training session.
 Static stability and posture balance play a great role in a variety of physical therapy programs.
 These programs are aimed to help fix balance and stability that has been lost to neurological disorders, such as strokes.

-Motion Equilibrium Reprocessing Therapy (MERT) can be used in all patients who need to be treated for maintainance of balance like appears in non- progressive vestibular , motor and neurological conditions.
+CAREN is a top training solution for patients who struggle to maintain their own stability.
+Read more Motion Equilibrium Reprocessing Therapy (MERT) with CAREN Motion Equilibrium Reprocessing Therapy (MERT) can be used in all patients who need to be treated for maintenance of balance like appears in non- progressive vestibular , motor and neurological conditions.
 MERT is the most advanced habituation therapy for patients with non- progressive vestibular disease.
 Read more